 The Falcons organization is making its claim right back, with Blank earning some of Deion's induction day time.
 Putting him in the Falcons Ring of Honor was a smart move on Blank's part, since it gave Sanders a chance to toast Atlanta on national TV in advance of his Hall of Fame induction.

-Yes, I'm defensive and petty about Sanders' Atlanta tenure earning at least as much recognition as his Cowboys years do.
+Yes, I'm defensive about Sanders' Atlanta tenure earning at least as much recognition as his Cowboys years do.
 He was and is my favorite athlete ever, so that's just the way it's going to be.
 Though his team had more success in Dallas, he had more of a lasting impact in Atlanta than he did anywhere else.
 Deion Sanders wouldn't shut down a mall anywhere in Texas.
 But for a long time, Deion's going to be the only Hall of Famer we can claim.

 And yeah, plenty of Georgians don't like him.
 He danced, he talked, he didn't tackle as if he played linebacker (no other cornerbacks are ever critiqued for their tackling skills; weird, huh?) and he left town for more money.
 To hear him tell it, he left for money period, as the Falcons decided not to compete for his services, but I get that he's not the most universally popular Falcons player by any means.